 Your plan custodian reports all retirement account distributions to the IRS, so the IRS already knows about it.
 When you fail to declare something the IRS already knows about, you can guess what happens.

 Avoid the issue altogether if you can, and only touch your retirement savings after you retire.

 Pro tip: If you have access to an employer-sponsored 401(k) plan, make sure you sign up for Blooom.
-They’ll do a free analysis of your account to make sure you’re properly diversified, have the right asset allocation, and aren’t paying too much in fees.
+They’ll do a free analysis of your account to check to see if you’re properly diversified, have the right asset allocation, and paying too much in investment fees.

 11. Failing to Report Gambling Winnings